National Laboratory of the Rockies: Before 1991

 SERI's activities went beyond research and development in solar energy as it tried to popularize knowledge about already existing technologies, like biomass conversion, passive solar, and energy storage.
 During the first year of operation, thin-film solar cells achieved 10% efficiency.
 The next year, the Jimmy Carter administration passed the Solar Photovoltaic Energy Research, Development, and Demonstration Act of 1978.
 However, by this time, the national effort for an alternative energy source had turned towards nuclear energy.
 In 1979, Three Mile Island accident occurred, renewing a public interest in alternative renewable solutions, including solar energy.

-1991 - present
+1991–present

-In September 1991, the institute was designated a national laboratory of the U.S. Department of Energy by President George H.W.
-Bush, and its name was changed to the National Renewable Energy Laboratory.
+In September 1991, the institute was designated a national laboratory of the U.S. Department of Energy by President George H. W. Bush, and its name was changed to the National Renewable Energy Laboratory.

 Renewed interest in energy problems improved the laboratory's position, but funding has fluctuated over the years.
 In 2011, anticipated congressional budget shortfalls led to a voluntary buyout program for 100 to 150 staff reductions, and in 2015 budget cuts led to staff layoffs and further buyouts.

 Martin Keller became NREL's ninth director in November 2015, and currently serves as both the director of the laboratory and the president of its operating contractor, Alliance for Sustainable Energy, LLC.
 He succeeded Dan Arvizu, who retired in September 2015 after 10 years in those roles.

+On December 1, 2025, the US Department of Energy changed the laboratory's name from "National Renewable Energy Laboratory" to "National Laboratory of the Rockies", stating that the new name "reflects laboratory’s expanding mission under the Trump Administration".